Paul Louth

 About

-Dr. J. Paul Louth is Associate Professor of Music Education in the Dana School of Music, where he teaches graduate and undergraduate courses in music education foundations, methods, and research, supervises student teachers, and advises music education students.
-Dr. Louth earned two bachelors degrees, one in music performance and one in education, from the University of Toronto.
-After a brief period working as a freelance trombonist and then teaching in high schools for several years, he went on to earn M.Mus. and Ph.D. degrees in music education from the University of Western Ontario (now Western University).
+Dr. J. Paul Louth is Professor of Music Education at Youngstown State University where he teaches graduate and undergraduate courses in music education foundations, methods, and research; supervises student teachers; and advises music education students.
+Dr. Louth earned two bachelor’s degrees, one in music performance and one in education, both from the University of Toronto.
+After a brief period working as a freelance trombonist and then teaching high school for several years, he went on to earn M.Mus. and Ph.D. degrees in music education from Western University.
 Specializing in jazz, brass, and wind band pedagogy, Louth has previously worked as an adjudicator for Music USA Festivals and Musicfest Canada.
 He is also an active composer and arranger, having written commissioned works for various school ensembles, some of which have been performed at the prestigious Midwest Band Clinic in Chicago.
-Since 2012, he has composed and premiered two major works for YSU jazz and concert bands as well.
+Since coming to YSU in 2011, he has composed and premiered three major works for YSU jazz and concert bands.